 While many still don’t understand what accessibility is and why it is important, advocates are everywhere writing guides and helping website owners understand and implement these digital accessibility rules.
 However, website accessibility lawsuits are on the rise and make the news nearly every day in the United States.
 This happens mostly because there are still no enforceable regulations for website accessibility.

-The set of regulations are under Section 508 by law, where federal websites in the U.S. are required to check and meet these standards.
+The set of regulations is under Section 508 by law, where federal websites in the U.S. are required to check and meet these standards.
 In order to prevent ADA lawsuits, most simply follow Section 508 or the WCAG 2.0 and 2.1 AAA guidelines.

 Accessibility laws are changing and are different in many countries.
 Besides the U.S., the UK and Canada are also starting to enforce accessibility.
 However, we will stick to the site accessibility lawsuits and how to prevent them by complying with the law while making your website accessible.